BoxHen/Ros-Robot_Operating_System-Review/ROS Services/README.md

 	A ROS Service is a ROS Server and ROS child
-	A service is not like a topic since a service is a one time communication
+	A service is not like a topic since a service is a one time communication -ROS topics look like this: publisher -> topic message -> subscriber -ROS Services look like this:  server <- request message <- client
+		-			       server -> response message -> client

+	To create a client/server ros service app:
+		-define the service message(service file)
+		-create ros server node
+		-create ros client node
+		-execute the service
+		-consume the service by the node

 	We can check ros services with "rosservice list" get more info on ros services with "rosservice info 'service name'"